kudashevs/accept-language/README.md

 ];
 ```

-All of the available configuration settings are located in the `config/accept-language.php` file.
+The configuration settings are located in the `config/accept-language.php` file.
 ```
 'default_language' => 'string'      # Set the `default_language` option value (default is `en`)
 'accepted_languages' => []          # Set the `accepted_languages` option value (default is [])